Mrfukinfigitout/Mrfukinfigitout/README.md

 - 👋 Mrfukinfigitout here figitthefukout
-Sharing safe verified code updated tested and modified to guarantee repo's that offer the best code for penetrating , running
+Sharing safe verified code updated tested and modified to guarantee repo's that offer the best code for pentesting , running
 Linux os , games and other programs focusing
 Primarily in the termux terminal on Android devices.
 Check it out n figitthefuk out